Exploring Jasper National Park by motorcycle

-When I first learned that I was going on a motorcycle tour in Jasper, my fears of falling off the bike and crashing into a ditch began to set in.
+When I first learned that I was going on a motorcycle tour as one of things to do in Jasper, my fears of falling off the bike and crashing into a ditch began to set in.
 What the heck did I just sign up for?

 The rain gods were happy that afternoon.
 The temperature cool, the skies overcast and gloomy.